-What is in store for structural engineering fort myers these days?
+What is in store for structural engineering these days?
 The key word today has become sustainability.
 With ever increasing global populations that have begun a trend of shifting near urban areas increases the demands for water, waste disposal, clean air and energy.
 Today’s problems list as complex and take interdisciplinary, multidisciplinary, and cross-disciplinary solutions.
 Work continues to emphasize competence, collaboration, and ethics.

 Issues and Trends